ajosephau/shopping-cart/readme.md

 # Quality assurance

 I used `pre-commit` to run the linting and QA checks.
-QA checks and the test suite runs on each commit in Github Pipelines.
+QA checks and the test suite runs on each commit in GitHub Pipelines.
 If you want to run this manually, you can run `pre-commit run --all-files`.
 This command is useful if you want to run all the QA functions at once.